• Home

 On the other hand, if you open another branch of your existing restaurant in a new area, you still serve the same clientele but expand their geographic location.
 This is an example of Market development.

-The Ansoff Matrix is a market analysis tool that helps businesses to understand the market in which they are operating.
+The Ansoff Matrix is a market analysis that helps businesses to understand the market in which they are operating.
 The Ansoff Matrix can be used in business to:

 1 – Evaluate opportunities for market growth and identify strategies for future growth